sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

 You can install it using chocolatey.

 1. Run the following command:
+2.
 ```Shell/Bash
 choco install kubernetes-helm
 ```

-2. Check if the installation is successful:
+2. Check if the installation was successful:

 ```Shell/Bash
 helm version
 ```